Skip to Content

 Finally, if you’re collecting points and miles, you can track and combine all of your loyalty programs and save on every trip with points.com.

 What do you think about some of these aspects of long-term travel that people aren’t usually talking about?
-Did you experience some of it on your own skin?
-Let us know in the comments!
+How did you like our long term travel packing list?
+Did you ever go on a long term travel adventure?
+Let us know in the comments below!

 long term travel